 - Locations: St. Davids, PA or Parchment Valley, WV

 - Tracks: General Curriculum, Religion and Public Policy, Personal and Spiritual Transformation, Prophetic Preaching and Teaching

 Palmer Theological Seminary’s Doctor of Ministry degree educates Christian leaders to nourish the connection between healthy spiritual life and sustained vitality in ministry.
 It guides the development of skills for discerning, implementing and assessing contextually relevant ministry within a global framework.
 On these foundations, the Palmer Doctor of Ministry prepares participants for holistic renewal of communities.

-Stressing the church’s role in a world marked by change, Palmer’s Doctor of Ministry degree trains students to examine the connections between local and global realities.
+Stressing the church’s and parachurch’s role in a world marked by change, Palmer’s Doctor of Ministry degree trains students to examine the connections between local and global realities.
 With these local-global links in mind, participants assess communities, and conceptualize ministries that promote neighborhood and community health.
 As they learn to adapt ministries to new realities, students grapple with their understanding of the nature and mission of the church.

 Designed for professional church and parachurch leaders who: